ChristineTChen/katacoda-scenarios/integrations-advanced/steps/intro.md

 The top section of the right side of the screen.

 You will be able to access all of the files and edit them.
 You can also create or delete files.
 The editor is pointing at your workspace folder.
-This folder contains two folders:
+This folder contains:
 - `integrations-extras`: this is the community repository where you will create your new integration.
-- `solution`: This is where you will find our implementation of each step.
-This folder automatically refreshs as you are moving forward from one step to another.

 ## Terminal Panel
 The bottom section of the right side of the screen.